ManagedFreeScout/mfsessentials/README.md

 ## Distribution

-On the GitHub-based auto-update pipeline as of v1.1.1, same mechanism as MSTeamsFS/MSTeamsSso:
+On the GitHub-based auto-update pipeline as of v1.1.1, same mechanism as MSTeamsFS:
 - Repo: https://github.com/ManagedFreeScout/mfsessentials (public, one repo per module)
 - `module.json` carries `latestVersionUrl` (points to `version.txt` on `main`) and `latestVersionZipUrl` (points to the latest GitHub Release's `mfsessentials.zip` asset)